 The gov.uk website has lots of information about the regulations and the exemptions, including a graphic for indivdiduals to download/use to prove you are exempt - https://bit.ly/2EvnOtB

 The British Lung Foundation also has lots of information for those with breathing difficulties due to a lung condition - https://bit.ly/30drMQ9

-You can still collect your medications from the surgery from a newly created hatch using the outside window.
-If someone is there before you please, please observe the governments 2 metres apart rule to protect yourself and others.
 Medication on repeat prescriptions cannot be prescribed for more than 28 days, and our dispensary team are unable to post medication to you.
-If you are self-isolating please ask someone else to collect your prescription on your behalf.
+If you are self-isolating, please ask someone else to collect your prescription on your behalf.
 The person collecting will need to show ID to the dispensary team who will record who has collected on each patient's behalf.

-Due to staff shortages, it may not be possible to provide a dispensing service during full normal opening hours as we require a doctor on site whilst medication is handed out.
+Due to staff shortages, it may not be possible to provide a dispensing service during full normal opening hours as we require a doctor to be on site whilst medication is handed out.
 We have been advised by NHS England to close the dispensing service when all of our rota'd doctors are working off site.
 We apologise for any inconvenience caused, we will try to advertise the timings that this may occur on our Facebook page.
 Our dispensary service will close at 6pm each evening until further notice.

-Clearly this is a rapidly evolving situation and our service may have to change to reflect this but please be assured that the care of all our patients will be met as far as we can.
+Clearly this is an ever changing situation and our service may have to change to reflect this, but please be assured that the care of all of our patients will be met as far as we can.
 We thank you for your understanding.

 Please note that some of our patients will be receiving telephone calls from Pharmacists who are working with and on behalf of our GPs to identify possible changes to medication, we will also soon be offering appointments with a pharmacist for medication reviews.
 These will be held at the surgery on a regular basis and are as an alternative to seeing a GP for the same reason.